KvalitetsIT/monitoring101/01-monitoring-setup/README.md

 We will be using Prometheus to scrape a number of test applications and we will be using the Prometheus UI to learn more about how to query metrics using PromQL.
 The Prometheus UI is a good tool to
 * Get an understanding about your application metrics
-* developing and debugging PromQL expressions (that you can use to build dashboards later on)
+* develop and debug PromQL expressions

-Grafana can be used for building dashboards as well as setting up alarms.
+Grafana can be used for
+* building dashboards
+* setting up alarms

 The docker compose setup is self contained and you start it with 'docker compose up' as you would any other compose setup.